rmahinpei/rmahinpei/README.md

 - Fun fact: I am celiac!

-Feel free to contact with me - I am always open to new conversations!
+Feel free to connect with me - I am always open to new conversations!
 You can [email](mailto:[romina.mahinpei@yahoo.com]) me or find me on [LinkedIn](https://www.linkedin.com/in/romina-mahinpei/).

 <!---
 rmahinpei/rmahinpei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.